Black Friday is on 25th November 2016. If you can't wait that long for a bargain, check out our other deals.

 The name "Black Friday" was created later on by the Philadelphia Police Department in the 1950s and 1960s.
 They used it to describe the chaos in the cities caused by the traffic jams and sheer volume of shoppers who came out to grab the best deals.

-Not wanting to miss out, people began extending leave or calling in sick at Thanksgiving to get a four day weekend.
+From not wanting to miss out, people began extending leave or calling in sick at Thanksgiving to get a four day weekend.
 Since stores were open on the Friday, many people

 would make a start on their festive shopping.
 Due to this growing trend, many businesses started adding the Friday as an official paid holiday.